AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 Nodes in a Journey canvas visualization represent the events or actions of a user journey.
 You create nodes by dragging Workspace components from the left rail to the canvas.

-Nodes display as a rectangular box with the following information:

-* Component name

-* The component type (such as metric or dimension)

-* Primary metric statistics (total and percent)

-* Secondary metric statistics (total and percent)

 To add a node to a Journey canvas visualization:

 1. In Analysis Workspace, open an existing Journey canvas visualization, or [begin building a new one](#begin-building-a-journey-canvas-visualization).

 1. Drag a metric, dimension, or dimension item from the left rail onto the canvas.
+(Calculated metrics and any metrics that include segmentation are not supported.)

    The visualization is updated as follows, depending on the area of the canvas where you place the component: